Harmonics and Harmonic Frequency in AC Circuits

 Instantaneous value of fundamental & all harmonics

 Further, the harmonics order can be represented as positive and negative sequence harmonics.
-The harmonic frequency which has same phase sequence that of fundamental frequency has are called positive sequence harmonics.
-The harmonic frequency which has opposite phase sequence that of fundamental frequency has are called negative sequence harmonics.
+The harmonic frequency that has the same phase sequence as the fundamental frequency is called positive sequence harmonics.
+The harmonic frequency, which has an opposite phase sequence of fundamental frequency, is called negative sequence harmonics.

 3 thoughts on “Harmonics and Harmonic Frequency in AC Circuits”